akorchyn/Pinginator/README.md

 /ping - pings all collected users

-Bot configuration: (only by creator)
-/quiet_hours - bot won't ping in quiet hours.
+Bot configuration: (only to creator of group) /quiet_hours - bot won't ping in quiet hours.
 /admin_only  - only administrators could use ping functionallity
 ```